sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 So if SymPy returns an empty list, you may want to check whether there is a mistake in the equation.

-### Equations which have an analytical solution, and SymPy cannot solve
+### Equations Which Have an Analytical Solution, and SymPy Cannot Solve

 It is also possible that there is an algebraic solution to your equation, and SymPy has not implemented an appropriate algorithm.
 If that happens, or SymPy